Yesterday, as I mentioned in an earlier blog, I was off to Toronto for the ComicCon held at the Convention Center.

 But that will bring me to why I titled this blog “lesson learned.”

 Without mentioning any names, when I found X-Men #66, it literally was in great condition.
 The price was a bit steep, but I mean, it was really in great shape.
-It was in its plastic, boarded, and had stickers on the plastic on the top right.
-Three stickers were there, going down vertically.
+It was in its plastic, boarded, and had three stickers on the plastic bag – on the top right.
+The stickers, about one inch in both width and height, were going down the bag.
 One said “Sal Buscema art,” the other, “Last Issue in Series,” and the final one with the price.

 Given the quality of the comic and the price (which was pretty much on par with its quality), I decided to purchase it.
 I went up to the dealer and he told me, “I just got this book recently.
 It’s a great book (as I’m sure all the dealers say) and I’ll give it to you for a good price.”
 Needless to say, he gave me the book for half of what the sticker price was.
 I figured it was a great deal.
 So I enjoyed the rest of the con.